-- Place a pillow or cushion for support if you feel discomfort while placing your head on the floor or the mat.
+- Use a pillow or cushion for head support if discomfort arises when placing it on the floor or mat.

 Some Variations of the Child's Pose

-- Happy baby pose: It is an inverted form of the child's pose.
-In this pose, your body is on the back, the knees bent with hands on the toes, and the thighs alongside the body.
+- Happy Baby Pose (Ananda Balasana): An inverted form of the child's pose, lying on your back with bent knees, holding the toes, and keeping the thighs alongside the body.

-- Extended puppy pose is a yoga pose intermediate between Balasana and Adho Mukha Shvanasana.
-It stretches the four corners of the body until your forearms, and the forehead rests on the floor.
+- Extended Puppy Pose (Uttana Shishosana): An intermediate yoga pose between Balasana and Adho Mukha Shvanasana, stretching the body's four corners until the forearms and forehead rest on the floor.

-- Rabbit pose: it lifts your tailbone until the thighs become vertical, and arms point back towards the feet.
-You can feel a flex in your spine through the rabbit pose.
+- Rabbit Pose (Shasangasana): Lifts the tailbone until the thighs are vertical and the arms point back towards the feet, creating a flex in the spine.

 Auric highly recommends this pose for a healthier life.